 If you’ve ever wondered what order to put your skincare on in, whether to shave your toes, or how botox works, then listen to You Beauty.
 Each episode is only about 20 minutes in length and answers beauty questions you’ve always wanted the answer to, as well as including a save vs splurge beauty segment at the end of each episode.

-One of my favourite new women’s lifestyle podcast series of 2018 was Offline with Alison Rice.
+One of my favourite new women’s lifestyle podcast series last year was Offline with Alison Rice.
 The honest, raw and unfiltered conversations that Alison has with her guests – well known Australian women – cover everything from childhood, career, relationships, creativity, social media and motherhood – each time told from a unique perspective.
 My favourite episode is with Gritty Pretty founder Eleanor Pendleton.

 For a guilt-free mix of high and popular culture, you can’t go past The High Low with Dolly Alderton and Pandora Sykes.
 The conversations are intelligent, witty and charmingly British, covering everything from the Brett Kavanaugh investigation to Prince George memes and must read links.